Argonne-National-Laboratory/PIPS/FAQ.md

 A. You should use StrucJuMP+PIPS if:
 * your problem is structured (for example, a stochastic problem)
 * it is sufficiently large (for example, has many scenarios)
+* you have a highly parallel computing hardware

+Acknowledgments
+====
+Cosmin Petra would like to thank Oswaldo Melo and Alex Dowling for their invaluable input and help in preparing this document.